Encounter Jordan’s remarkable history & its stunning historic sites

 - Single Supplement: £895 (Double Room for Sole Use)

-9 nights including breakfast: 3 nights each at the 5* Millennium Hotel (or similar) Amman; 5* Movenpick Resort Petra & 5* Movenpick Resort & Spa Dead Sea
+9 nights including breakfast: 3 nights each at the 5* Millennium Hotel Amman, 5* Movenpick Resort Petra & 5* Movenpick Resort & Spa Dead Sea

 All dinners and 7 lunches with water, all local transfers, entry fees & gratuities, the services of Tom Duncan and our local tour manager

-Travel to/from Heathrow, 1 lunch, alcohol with meals, Tourist Visa
+Travel to/from Heathrow, 1 lunch, soft drinks or alcohol with meals, Tourist Visa

 Average Temperature between: 9oC - 23oC / 48oF - 73oF